JanusQ/HornBro/README.md

 ```
 Here is the meaning of each parameter, which can be also found by running `gendataset --help`:
 - `--qubits`: the number of qubits in the quantum program.
-- `--errors`: the number of errors to add to the original program.
+- `--errors`: the number of errors added in the original program.
 - `--algorithms`: the quantum algorithms to use for the program repair. the supported algorithms are [ghz,graphstate,qaoa,qft,qnn,qpeexact,grover,qwalk-noancilla,vqe,wstate,shor,groundstate,routing,tsp].
 - `--cases`: the number of programs to generate for each combination of qubits and errors.
 - `--dirname`: the directory to save the generated dataset.